alokssingh/Alok-Singh/README.md

 **Talking about Personal Stuffs/Achievements:**
 - 💬 Ask me about anything, I am happy to help
-- 📫 How to reach me: alok_rs@cse.nits.ac.in
+- 📫 How to reach me: alok.rawat478@gmail.com

 &nbsp;